 14. Will someone meet us?

 YES.
-A NEEM representative will meet you in Miami or in Havana at the airports and this is announced.
+A NEEM representative will meet you in Havana at the airport and this is announced.
+Transportation is by bus if hotel or taxis if Casa Particulars.

 15. What if we are coming from a long distance?